Best Day Trips from Lyon You’ve Probably Never Heard Of

 How far are these day trips usually from Lyon?

-Most of these places are quite close, often between 30 minutes to a couple of hours away by car or train.
+Most of these places are quite close, often within 30 minutes to a couple of hours by car or train, making them ideal additions to a Lyon travel itinerary.
 This makes them perfect for a relaxed day out without spending too much time traveling.